-Kelley Green enters her fourth year as the head softball coach at Coastal Carolina University.
+Kelley Green is in her sixth year as the head softball coach at Coastal Carolina University.

-Kristin Erb enters her first season on Kelley Green's staff serving as an assistant coach her primary focus on the development of the pitching staff.
+Kristin Erb is in her third year at Coastal Carolina as an assistant coach, with her primary focus on the development of the pitching staff.

 Director of Softball Operations